wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 which you want to submit jobs.
 We picked Slurm due to its popularity, but the same concepts apply to all batch schedulers.

-**Disclaimer**: This module in no way provides comprehensive Slurm training.
+**Disclaimer**: This module does not provides comprehensive Slurm training.
-The intent is to introduce you to batch scheduling in general, using Slurm as an example. *And in fact, you will be only exposed to a small and simplified subset of the Slurm functionality.*
+The intent is to introduce you to batch scheduling in general, using Slurm as an example.
+You will be only exposed to a small and simplified subset of the Slurm functionality.
+This module is thus a good first step on the way to becoming an expert Slurm user.

 ---